 A full-service hearing care provider can advise you about a variety of other devices that stream audio.
 If you have age-related vision loss, the choices are fairly simple: you can pick glasses and adjust the magnification and lighting on electronic devices.
 For hearing loss when you're older, there are many other options, including hearing aids, cochlear implants and assistive listening devices.

 Even where hearing aids are free, many people don't wear them

 Price may not be the real reason you haven’t bought an aid.
 In Australia, Iceland and Germany public funding makes hearing aids free for many—yet many eligible people with significant hearing loss don’t wear hearing aids.

 When asked why they don’t wear hearing aids, people tend to say that the aids aren’t comfortable or didn’t give them natural hearing.

-As someone who has worn hearing aids for decades, I see those reasons as a sign you didn’t give hearing aids a chance.
+(Note from author: As someone who has worn hearing aids for decades, I see those reasons as a sign you didn’t give hearing aids a chance.
 They aren’t comfortable–if you’re not used to them.
 There is an adjustment period.
 They also don’t give you “natural” hearing—but good natural hearing is beyond my reach.
-My choices are bad hearing or slightly artificial-sounding better hearing.
+My choices are bad hearing or slightly artificial-sounding better hearing.)

 Those are all strong reasons to take action before your hearing declines further.
-If cost is truly the issue, watch the news: OTC hearing aids could be in-between step, or a life-changer, on your path to healthy hearing.
+If cost is truly the issue, OTC hearing aids could be an in-between step, or a life-changer, on your path to healthy hearing.

-What about cheap hearing aids I'm finding online?
+What about very cheap hearing aids I'm finding online?

 If you've browsed online shopping sites, you've likely come across hearing aids that cost little more than a meal at a fancy restaurant.
 Be warned that these are likely not true hearing aids, but are "hearing amplifiers," also known as PSAPs, and they are not intended for use by people with hearing loss.